libvirt/libvirt-ci/guests/README.rst

 ===================================

-The tools contained in this directory simplify and automate the management of the guests used by the Jenkins-based libvirt CI environment.
+The tools contained in this directory simplify and automate the management of the container and VM images used by the libvirt CI infrastructure.

 Usage and examples